 While Victoza isn’t FDA-approved for weight loss, this can still be a potential secondary benefit of the drug for overweight and obese patients with type 2 diabetes.
 This benefit may make this drug more favorable than other diabetes medications which don’t have a weight loss effect in overweight and obese patient populations.

-Victoza does cause side effects in some patients, as would be expected from a medication which is injected directly into the bloodstream.
+Victoza does cause side effects in some patients, as documented in clinical trials.

 Additionally, Victoza’s FDA label contains a “black box” warning indicating increased risk of thyroid C-cell tumors.
 This type of warning is the most severe issued by the FDA, and indicates a side effect that’s potentially life-threatening.

-Ozempic is another GLP-1 medication which is prescribed for type 2 diabetes.
-As we detailed in our recent Ozempic for weight loss reviews article, patients often ask about which of these two drugs are more effective, given that they’re in the same drug class and prescribed for the exact same conditions.
+As we detailed in our recent Ozempic for weight loss reviews article, patients are often curious about which of these two drugs are more effective, given that they’re in the same drug class and prescribed for the exact same condition.

 A clinical trial compared the weight loss effects of the two drugs and found that Ozempic caused significantly greater weight loss than Victoza.

-We typically recommend that patients speak with their doctor about the generic version of drugs, because they're often significantly cheaper than brand-name versions and should be equivalently effective.
+We typically recommend that patients speak with their doctor about the generic version of drugs, because generics can be significantly cheaper than brand-name drugs, and should be equivalently effective.